How To Burn Fat Instead of Carbs: Quick Summary

 For example, if somebody who is 30 years old gets their heart rate above 150 beats per minute (BPM), then they are likely using glycogen for fuel.
 Anything less than 150 BPM, their body would likely be using fats for fuel.

 So, one way you can burn fat instead of glycogen is through your workouts.
 Doing more low-intensity cardio could certainly be a way to do this.
+Some athletes use glycogen supplements to help maintain their glycogen stores and sustain performance during extended or high-intensity sessions.

 Gender Differences